Ancurio/mkxp/README.md

 ### mruby binding:
 Place a recent version of mruby in the project folder and build it.

-To run mkxp, you should have a graphics card capable of at least **OpenGL 3.0**
+To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed

 ## Building